yungyuc/nsdhw_23au/project/CodeStone1125/README.md

   Complex shapes may require additional techniques for accurate collision detection.
 So if the progress is acceptable, I'd like to delve deeper to achieve more precise collision detection.

   To solve the problem, objects be divided two types that's Convex Polygon and concave polygons.
-And Delauney Triangulation and Hertel-Mehlhorn algorithm are used respectively to improve its efficiency.
+And Hertel-Mehlhorn algorithm as well as Delauney Triangulation are used respectively to improve its efficiency.